Getting Customer Feedback

-You can collect all types of inputs, responses, feedback, or any other desired information from your end-users, all of this without requiring any additional coding or engineering resources, simply by using Userpilot's native form fields and radio buttons.
+You can collect all types of inputs, responses, feedback & survey, or any other desired information from your end-users, all of this without requiring any additional coding or engineering resources, simply by using Userpilot's native form fields and radio buttons.

 Userpilot forms include three patterns that assure you to further increase your engagement with your end-users: Input, large Input, and radio buttons.

 - Collecting end-users contact details and data such as emails, phone numbers, websites URLs, etc.